Who and What

 community.
 Participate with your peers and meet new friends as a bonus!

-Attend informative and entertaining sessions on six consecutive Wednesdays, either
+Attend informative and entertaining sessions on four or six consecutive Wednesdays, either

 in the fall or in the spring.
 Each Wednesday there is a morning session, a noon session,